emremenekse/ChartsServer/README.md

-# Personnel Sales Tracking Application
+# Personel Sales Tracking Application

 ## Overview
 This real-time Personnel Sales Tracking Application enables managers to monitor sales activities as they happen.
 Each sale entered into the database by a manager is instantly reflected on the salesperson's graph and broadcasted to all subscribers, allowing real-time tracking of the sales flow.